 WP 1A of SG1 was identified as Responsible Group for this Agenda item with SGs 3, 4, 5, 6, 7 also concerned.

 It is proposed to use within CEPT the simple wording “Short range devices” as used in the title of the AI 1.22 instead of “Short range radio device” (Res.
-953 WRC07) or “short range radiocommunication devices (Res.ITU-R 54)
+953 WRC07) or “short range radiocommunication devices (Res.ITU-R 54).

-During its meeting in June 2010, WP1A finalised the work on the draft CPM text
+During its meeting in June 2010, WP1A finalised the work on the draft CPM text.

-However, no technical studies have been undertaken within WP 1A during the current ITU-R study period
+However, no technical studies have been undertaken within WP 1A during the current ITU-R study period.

 Four methods have been identified in the CPM report to satisfy this agenda item: